Title

 The Implementing Rules and Regulations (IRR) of the Philippine Nursing Act of 2002 aims to effectively implement the provisions of the law, covering policy statements, definitions, board composition, licensure examinations, nursing education, nursing practice, health human resource development, and penalties for violations.

-The three areas of nursing covered are nursing education, nursing services, and community health nursing.
+Nursing education, nursing service, and community health nursing.

-They must be natural-born citizens and residents of the Philippines, members of good standing of the accredited professional organization of nurses, registered nurses with a master's degree (the Chairperson and majority must have a master's in nursing), have at least 10 years continuous practice with last 5 years in the Philippines, and must not have been convicted of any offense involving moral turpitude.
+They must be natural-born citizens and residents; members of good standing of the accredited professional organization; registered nurses with a master’s degree in nursing, education, or allied medical profession (majority must have a master’s degree in nursing); at least 10 years continuous practice with the last 5 years in the Philippines; and must not have been convicted of an offense involving moral turpitude.

-A fine of not less than Fifty thousand pesos (P50,000) and not more than One hundred thousand pesos (P100,000), or imprisonment from one to six years, or both, at the court's discretion.
+A fine of not less than P50,000 nor more than P100,000, or imprisonment of not less than one (1) year nor more than six (6) years, or both, at the court’s discretion.

 Analyze Cases Smarter, Faster